 As an active civic and charitable contributor to the Greater Peoria community, Mitch also devotes significant time to pro bono clients which helped him earn the 2020 John C. McAndrews Pro Bono Service Award from the Illinois State Bar Association.
-In addition to volunteering with the Peoria County, Illinois State and American bar associations, Mitch serves on multiple boards including the Pediatric Resource Center, Children’s Hospital of Illinois, Peoria Friendship House and Peoria County Bar Association.
-He also serves on the St. Phil’s Men’s Club, IHSA March Madness Volunteer Committee and assists in running the Strides for Justice 5K Race to benefit Prairie State Legal Services.
+In addition to volunteering with the Peoria County, Illinois State and American Bar Associations, Mitch serves on multiple boards including the Pediatric Resource Center, Children’s Hospital of Illinois, Peoria Friendship House and Peoria County Bar Association.
+He also assists with the St. Phil’s Men’s Club, IHSA March Madness Volunteer Committee and helps organize the Strides for Justice 5K Race to benefit Prairie State Legal Services.

 - J.D., Valparaiso University School of Law, Valparaiso, Indiana, 2009